 That said, Thrive's extended learning opportunity Award in STH Programme Development - is available for professionals and practitioners in green care settings.

 In addition to, or alongside a formal qualification, it is useful to gain some experience, perhaps as a volunteer at a social and therapeutic horticulture project.

 If you would like to find out more about volunteering at Thrive or if you would like to find out more about STH provision where you live, please contact us using the information below

-Find out more For more information about working in social and therapeutic horticulture contact the Thrive Information Service on 0118 988 5688 or email the Information Service.
-Read about the career journey of a few other STH practitioners.
-For a great practical and informative introduction to benefits of gardening for health and well-being, the role of the therapist, careers advice and information about how to get involved locally, sign up for one of our Step into Social and Therapeutic Horticulture workshops today
+For a great practical and informative introduction to benefits of gardening for health and well-being, the role of the therapist, careers advice and information about how to get involved locally, sign up for one of our Introduction to Social and Therapeutic Horticulture Practice workshops today